chunsj/TH/README.md

   I hope this library can be applied to the problems of differentiable programming.
 You can see what this library can do from examples.
 They are mostly neural network applications.

+## About libTH/libATen
+  I've done some modification (from lua version to pytorch) in aten and you need that if you want to build from scratch.
+The location is https://bitbucket.org/chunsj/pytorch.personal/ Building one is as usual, refer README.md under aten; if you have proper dependencies, it's simple as make a build directory, run cmake in it, and run make install.

 ## How to Load
   1. Build libATen from pytorch source code or try with prebuilt binary files under libs.
   2. You'll need my utility library mu.